Simulating frequency splittings and loss in Fabry-P\'erot cavities: Discussion

 \section{Discussion}

-To conclude, the finite-element simulations produce fine structure with the characteristic $\ell^2$ and $\ell \cdot s$ behavior predicted by the combined nonparaxial and Gaussian corrections \cite{VanExter2022FineSpectra, Post2025OpticalModes}.
+The finite-element simulations produce spectral fine structure with the characteristic $\ell^2$ and $\ell \cdot s$ behavior predicted by the combined nonparaxial and Gaussian corrections.
 For spherical mirrors, an accurate match is observed.

-For Gaussian mirrors, the modified $\ell^2$ and $\ell \cdot s$ splittings and mode competition are observed.
-However, there remains a slight quantitative discrepancy in predicted mode splittings, in particular for the spin-orbit coupling term, where $\left(\ell\cdot s / 2\pi k R_{\rm m} \right)_{\rm sim} < \left(\ell\cdot s / 2\pi k R_{\rm m} \right)_{\rm theory}$.
-This difference likely arises from the distinction between the mirror radius and the wavefront radius.
+For Gaussian mirrors, modified $\ell^2$ and $\ell \cdot s$ splittings and mode competition are observed.
+However, discrepancies (ii) and (iii) show that the simulated splittings are smaller than predicted by the theory, specifically for higher $N$ modes in larger cavities.
+Our simulations thus suggest that the current perturbation theory for Gaussian cavities is incomplete and requires improvements.
+We discuss two limitations which could be improved.
+First, as discussed in \cite{Post2025OpticalModes}, the theory only accounts for the Gaussian mirror profile up to order $(r^2 / h R_{\rm m} )^2$, see \eqref{eq:aspcorrection}.
+For our case of Fig. \ref{fig:resonances_gauss}, where N=4, $L/R_{\rm m}=0.2$ and $2h/\lambda\approx 1$, we find $\left< r^2 \right>/ h R_{\rm m} \approx (N+1)\sqrt{L(R_{\rm m} - L)}/k h R_{\rm m} \approx 0.6$, which is only slightly smaller than 1, so higher-order Taylor terms are required to achieve higher accuracy.
+A second limitation of the theory lies in the distinction between the mirror radius and the wavefront radius.
 In \eqref{eq:nonparcorrection} and \eqref{eq:aspcorrection} they are quantified by a single parameter $R_{\rm m}$ and are therefore assumed to be equal and fixed, which only holds for spherical mirrors.
 The Gaussian mirror shape, however, provides less transverse confinement.
-One could introduce an effective radius of curvature $R_{\rm eff} \geq R_{\rm m}$, as some sort of weighted average, increasing with the beam size on the mirror, to explain the smaller magnitude of the $l\cdot s$ coupling as observed.
-While the paraxial theory correctly predicts shifts only up to $\delta f / f \sim 10^{-1}$, the simulations and full theory are in agreement up to $\delta f / f \sim 10^{-4}$.
-We conclude that the full theory can accurately predict frequency shifts and splittings up to three orders of magnitude more accurate than the paraxial theory.
+One could introduce an effective radius of curvature $R_{\rm eff} \geq R_{\rm m}$, as an intensity weighted average, increasing with beam size on the mirror, to explain the smaller magnitude of the $l\cdot s$ coupling as observed, see Appendix B in ref. \cite{Post2025OpticalModes} for an extensive discussion.

+While the paraxial theory correctly predicts shifts only up to $\delta f / f \sim 10^{-1}$, the simulations and full theory including the non-paraxial and aspheric corrections are in agreement up to $\delta f / f \sim 10^{-4}$, which is three orders of magnitude more accurate.

 The simulations also provide data on cavity losses, which are reliable since no underlying loss-mechanism is assumed.
-The visualization of $\vec{E}(\vec{r})$ throughout the 3D geometry potentially allow one to pinpoint underlying loss mechanisms.
+The visualization of $\vec{E}(\vec{r})$ throughout the 3D geometry potentially allows one to pinpoint underlying loss mechanisms.